Newbie-coder09/Random-PassGen/README.md

 Password Generator:
 This is a GUI based random password generator program.
 This program can generate 8 and 16 Digit passwords with Alpabets (Lower and Upper case), Symbols and Numbers so, it will be almost imposible to hack a guy who's usng this password.
 The passwords are generated using a very random algorithm and its impossible to guess it or get the same password again using the code.
-The program using Random class and only the person who created the random class can guess it an that's also almost equal to impossible.
+The program uses Random class and only the person who created the random class can guess it an that's also almost equal to impossible.

 Feature(v0.1):
 * Can generate 8 and 16 digit passwords.